 - Don’t make promises that you can’t keep.

 5. Help give better gifts

 - Gift cards are always a good option.
-Pushing gift cards, especially around holidays, makes the post-holiday season easier and less return-y for you.
+Pushing gift cards, especially around holidays, makes the post-holiday season easier and less overwhelming than dealing with returns.

 - Offer a wishlist functionality.
-Let shoppers create public or private lists that others can search and buy from.
+Let shoppers create public or private lists from which others can search and buy.
 This can also encourage account creation, which grows your email list.

 - Offer gift bundles.
-This will give an easy, less-likely-to-be-returned gift option, and can bump up your average order value as well.
+This will give an easy, less likely-to-be-returned gift option and bump up your average order value.

 6. Create and publish a solid return policy

-Write and create a return and exchange policy that inspires confidence in your customers, but discourages excessive returns.
+Write and create a return and exchange policy that inspires confidence in your customers but discourages excessive returns.
 Getting into the details of what makes a good return policy would be another 2,000 words.
-Instead, here’s a fantastic guide letting you know how to create a returns policy that can actually increase sales.
+Instead, here’s a fantastic guide on creating a returns policy that can increase sales.

 Nearly every ecommerce business has to deal with a certain degree of returns at some point in its operations.
 But by knowing why customers return, they can implement the above five tactics to limit the return rate.
 Optimizing customer experience through accurate photos is one of the biggest ways to reduce returns.
 Edit your product photos with Pixc today!